elixir-nx/nx/README.md

 For Python developers, `Nx` takes its main inspirations from [`Numpy`](https://numpy.org/) and [`Jax`](https://github.com/google/jax) but packaged into a single unified library.
 There are also plans to [support labelled coordinates](https://github.com/elixir-nx/exla/issues/167).

 *Nx's mascot is the Numbat, a marsupial native to southern Australia.
 Unfortunately the Numbat are endangered and it is estimated to be fewer than 1000 left.
-If you enjoy this project, consider donating to Numbat conservation efforts, such as [Project Numbat](https://www.numbat.org.au/).*
+If you enjoy this project, consider donating to Numbat conservation efforts, such as [Project Numbat](https://www.numbat.org.au/) and [Australian Wildlife Conservancy](https://www.australianwildlife.org).*

 ## Examples